 THIS PAGE IS CURRENTLY IN THE PROCESS OF UPDATING – THANKS FOR YOUR PATIENCE

 Carlos is from the United States and has degrees in both art and philosophy.
 He moved to Iquitos in 2004 and lived with his first teacher for four years before creating the Ayahuasca Foundation in 2008.
 He led every retreat and course until 2012, when he hired the first two assistant healers to accommodate the opening of the Inkan Kena school.
 In 2013, he stepped back from leading the programs to dedicate more time to the administration of the retreats and courses.
 He currently manages the website, handles the bookings and client communications, and organizes the various aspects of each program like airport pick-ups, hotel reservations, transportation, supply and staff management, maintenance, etc.

 Jamie is from the United States and has 20 years of experience as a landscape architect and plant spirit communicator.
 She is the founder of Olthia Urban Prairie Gardens where she specializes in restoring native plant communities and reconnecting people with nature.
-Also a practicing Intuitive Medium, she acts as a clear channel, interpreter, and translator for the non-physical world of Spirit, bringing through inspired guidance that is useful, practical, and life-transformative.
-Jamie completed the AF 6-week initiation course in November 2016, and she felt a calling to return and be of service.
+Also a practicing Intuitive Medium, she acts as a clear channel, interpreter, and translator for the non-physical world of Spirit, bringing through inspired guidance that is useful, practical, and transformative.
+Jamie completed the AF initiation course in November 2016, and felt a calling to return.
 With compassion and insight, she gently guides program participants back to their inner wisdom and towards their higher purpose.

 Her practice: Intuitive Readings